 I am no Stepford wife nor perfect mum.
 I struggle with the daily juggle and mummy guilt like the rest of us.
 Some days I’m a zen tantrum taming mama.
 Some days I am short fused fire breathing dragon mama.
 Other days I am playful silly mama or simply cuddly couch potato knackered mama (thanks Play School!).
 So many new versions of me have come into play as a parent.
 What an adventure it is!

-I am often brutally honest about what mothering and parenting is really like and I am unashamed about telling it like it is – often mixed with a bucket load of swear words (which is a great release!), and a good dose of good old humour.
-So I get a real kick when I am able to help other fellow parents feel comfortable enough to share and process their vulnerabilities and raw experiences.
+I am brutally honest about what parenting is really like and am unashamed about telling it like it is – often mixed with a bucket load of swear words (which is a great release!), and a good dose of humour.
+So I get a kick when I am able to help other parents feel comfortable enough to share and process their vulnerabilities and raw experiences.
 I really want other new parents to find their voice, a sense of connection, and to feel truly supported.
-I am also passionate about helping mums find their way in the working world, and love the challenge of exploring new job options and writing the perfect resume with clients.
-On a far less deep and meaningful note, I also love a good fart joke to lighten the mood.

 Scrolling through Pinterest for visual inspiration

 When I was 5yrs old I wanted to be a nurse because the boy I loved wanted to be a Doctor.
-Drama and acting was also a huge love of mine, and I was a keen stage performer throughout highschool and my university days.
-I wanted my life to be more than just a show, I wanted to connect with and assist people and have always had a fascination in human behavior, sociology and psychology.
+Drama and acting was also a huge love of mine, and I was a keen stage performer throughout high school and my university days.
+I wanted my life to be more than just a show, I wanted to connect with and assist people and have always had a fascination with human behavior, sociology and psychology.
 I studied a Bachelor of Social Work at UNSW and loved it.
-My first student placement was at The Royal Hospital for Women and it was there, all those moons ago, that my desire to work with families in the perinatal period was ignited.

 I moved to London for a change of scene and to study a dream Masters Degree in Drama & Movement Therapy…combining two of my big loves…drama and therapy.
 Achieved my masters and found my man.
 In 2011 we got hitched on the sand of Koh Samui Thailand with 53 of our closest family and friends (highlight of my life!).
 We then moved back to Sydney where set up my private therapeutic practice and started the next chapter of our lives together.